DevoInc/azure-eventhub/README.md

 All Azure events Azure are storage in _cloud.azure_ tech.
 Then, depending on the source of the events, these are saved in custom tables.
-Events that come from Azure Monitor (Azure Activity Log) are store in _cloud.azure.activity_ and Azure Active Directory are store in _cloud.azure.ad_.
+Events that come from Azure Monitor (Azure Activity Log) are store in _cloud.azure.activity.events_ and Azure Active Directory are store in _cloud.azure.ad_.

 Tag | Azure Operation Type | Description
 --- | --- | ---
-cloud.azure.ad.audit.\<zone> | AuditLogs | The Azure AD audit logs provide records of system activities for compliance. cloud.azure.ad.signin.\<zone> | SignInLogs | The user sign-ins report provides records about activities of AD users. cloud.azure.activity.delete.\<zone> | Delete | Represents the operation type cloud.azure.activity.events.\<zone> | Action | Represents the operation type cloud.azure.activity.write.\<zone> | Write | Represents the operation type
+cloud.azure.ad.audit.\<zone> | AuditLogs | The Azure AD audit logs provide records of system activities for compliance. cloud.azure.ad.signin.\<zone> | SignInLogs | The user sign-ins report provides records about activities of AD users. cloud.azure.activity.events.\<zone> | Activity logs | Azure Activity logs (Action, Write, Delete)

 ## Prerequisites